Don't give up on future you.

 How did I get here?

 shattered with an immense pulsating pressure.
 My skin from the knee down through my toes felt like there were bugs crawling on it and just the smallest bit of cycling at the beginning made it feel like my tibia was literally splitting and muscles were tearing.
 The spasms and contractures were relentless and constant limb guarding was the only way to survive.
 After months of not being able to put my foot on the ground, a bone scan in February 2020 finally confirmed the diagnosis of Complex Regional Pain Syndrome (CRPS).
 I was started on typical medications for neuropathic pain and received repeated lumbar sympathetic blocks with minimal improvement, finally making the decision to have a DRG Spinal cord stimulator (SCS) implanted in 2021.
-Although the SCS reduced symptoms, living with it while being as active as possible came with its own set of challenges, leaving me with the question, “How do chronic CRPS patients actually live with this disease once there are no more treatments to try?”
+Although the SCS reduced symptoms, living with it while being as active as possible came with its own set of challenges, leaving me with the question, how do chronic CRPS patients actually live and improve this disease once there are no more treatments to try?
 That’s what I’ve learned to do, and have turned that experience into helping others do the same.

 Let’s work together!